 Living with a brilliant, fearful dog brings life itself to a new level.
 There is the story and the story.
 Lilly is both.
-That, in part, is why I still hold a glimmer of hope about what’s possible in her life and in mine … even though since January 2012, Lilly has been quite ill with vaccine-induced brain inflammation.
+That, in part, is why I held out hope about what might be possible in her life and in mine … after Lilly became dangerously ill in January 2012.

 Lilly died December 17, 2013, after a 693-day fight for her life.